dantapia17/InlineTech-Revenue-Retention-Insights/README.md

 # InlineTech: From Pandemic Spike to Sustainable Growth
-*(Built with synthetic e-commerce orders data for portfolio demonstration)*
+*(Built with synthetic data to protect confidentiality, modeled on real work at Deloitte)*

 ---